 Build a clear picture of exactly where your business stands within your sector, and whether it’s on course to remain relevant and competitive.
 Your business’s current growth stage is important when reviewing your strategy:

 - Is your business a recent start-up?
 If so, your focus should be on shoring up your current position, keeping your outgoings as lean as possible to hone your core business.
 This usually means following a relatively conservative savings strategy when cash flow is tight.

 - Is your business currently in a growth phase, partly fuelled by a capital injection?
 If so, make sure you’re accounting for how this money is spent, using it carefully for crucial business development areas rather than funding operating expenses.
 There’s little point working on savings if capital isn’t being used 100 percent optimally.

 - Is your company at a mature stage and running smoothly?
-If so, you may need to balance your savings strategy with investment in solutions like term deposits or mutual funds.
+If so, you may need to balance your savings strategy with investment in solutions like GICs or mutual funds.
 Short, medium and long-term investments are key to growing your business savings.

 Savings should be at the heart of any sound business strategy, but there needs to be an overall balance between building a reserve fund, controlling expenses, and growing your company to keep it sustainable for the long term.